Agile9-3308/3308GroupProject/weekly-status-reports/Weekly-Status-20260308.md

 ---

 ## Notes and Etiquette

+- The team works together effectively and is reaching its goals well.

 **This document is to be finished by 11:59 PM MT on Sunday, the night of the relevant Scrum Meeting.**